-Please send your CV and Cover Letter to recruitment@workrightscentre.org by 23:59 on Sunday 10th of September.
-Successful candidates will be notified shortly after the deadline, and interviews will be conducted from 11th of September.
+Please send your CV and Cover Letter to recruitment@workrightscentre.org by 23:59 on Sunday 29th of October.
+Successful candidates will be notified shortly after the deadline, and invited to complete a short email task mirroring a client inquiry.
 We seek to appoint a candidate as soon as reasonably possible, and are prepared to accommodate hybrid working to ease their transition into the post.